narrator0/data-pirates-group-project/README.md

 ## Final Submission Notes

-### Feature Added After Demo
+### Features Added After Demo

 We added GPS to our app as our magic moment.
 Now that mentees can see mentors that are within 10 or 30 miles when they log in.
+Another feature we added is emailing.
+As a mentee, you can visit your mentor's profile and send them an email after scolling to the bottom.

 > Some of our feature only work if you build it on your phone.
 Features like GPS will show San Fransisco on simulator or email mentor option will only open the email app on a real phone.